 In this vein, what Demme does with close-ups is important, but not enough.
 Clarice’s personality and actions are also necessary to what makes her a feminist icon.
 Clarice has to deal with the everyday obstacles that come with being the odd woman out in a male-dominated industry.
 This includes those previously mentioned and many others.
 Her first trip to the asylum that houses Hannibal makes for a great example.
 When she meets Dr. Chilton, there’s a quick but forgettable moment where he comments on how attractive she is.
 We can see how uncomfortable Clarice is at this moment wherein she finds herself alone with him in his secluded office.
 Refer to the earlier still of Dr. Chilton looking directly into the lens while delivering the line and you’ll see what I mean when I say we share in Clarice’s discomfort.
 In a more extreme example, following this scene, Clarice is subject to a crazed patient masturbating and throwing his sperm at her as she leaves the asylum.
 A male FBI agent would not likely have to deal with either of these things on a regular day on the job.

 Sexism and harassment remain an everyday reality for many careers.
 Seeing how Clarice deals with these things is empowering.
 Especially since she doesn’t let anything prevent her from becoming one of the finest FBI trainees at Quantico.
 Her first scene with Jack establishes this in two ways.
-First, by the mere fact that she’s been hand selected for the prestigious task of milking information from Hannibal, and second, from the list of credentials he rattles off.
+First, by the mere fact that she’s been hand-selected for the prestigious task of milking information from Hannibal, and second, from the list of credentials he rattles off.
 She completed a double major in psychology and criminology at UVA, graduated magna cum laude, earned a prestigious internship and so on.
 This is all doubly impressive when we consider the obstacles she’s faced as a woman in her career path.

 An example of how Clarice doesn’t let anything hinder her career is the fact that she’s not afraid to stand up for herself at work.
 When Jack and Clarice are investigating one of Bill’s crimes in West Virginia, Jack needs to get the local sheriff alone to discuss the case.
 In an attempt not to offend the local law enforcement, he says he needs to talk to the sheriff alone about subjects that would be impolite to discuss in front of a woman, referencing Clarice.
 While she is aware of his true motivations, Clarice still tells Jack off.
 She explains that regardless of his intentions and morals, he’s setting a bad example for how men should treat women in a professional setting.
 He apologizes.

 Moments like these are not imperative to the plot.
 In fact, viewers may only notice them upon repeated viewings.
 The Silence of the Lambs isn’t overtly about sexism or misogyny.
 The movie is a psychological thriller about serial killers, but the inclusion of these things are not mere coincidences.
-These scenes are all undeniable and important subtext for Clarice as a character.
+These scenes are filled with earnest and important subtext for Clarice as a character.
 The subtlety of these moments is significant because the scenarios ring true to the insidious sexism of everyday life.
 Demme clearly put a lot of thought into including these moments.

 None of this is to mention that Clarice is one of the bravest characters of all time.
 We catch the first glimpse of this bravery early on when she goes to visit an abandoned storage unit that Hannibal points her towards.
 On a dark rainy night, she enters the unit with nothing but a flashlight and remains collected even when she discovers a severed head inside.
 This is just an initial glimpse of Clarice’s bravery.
 At the end of the film, Clarice finds herself on Buffalo Bill’s doorstep.
 Initially, she believes that Jack is currently apprehending him in Illinois, hundreds of miles away.
 However, once she enters the dilapidated residence and realizes who she’s face to face with, she stands her ground.